kimjammer/Toy-Cloud/README.md

 Each server is uniquely identified by its ip address, but since this is docker, we just use the container name to identify and connect to each server.

+## Building

+All docker containers must be built with the context set to the parent (this) directory.
+Docker compose handles this already.